webpack/webpack.js.org/src/content/guides/getting-started.md

   - ztomasze
   - Spiral90210
   - byzyk
+  - msheliga1
 ---

 Webpack is used to compile JavaScript modules.
 Once [installed](/guides/installation), you can interface with webpack either from its [CLI](/api/cli) or [API](/api/node).
 If you're still new to webpack, please read through the [core concepts](/concepts) and [this comparison](/comparison) to learn why you might use it over the other tools that are out in the community.

+## Simple Examples

+Simple examples of using webpack can be found [here](/guides/minimal-startup)

 ## Basic Setup